engageLively/galyleo-examples/tutorials/create-table/README.md

 <img src=../../galyleo-logo.png width=200>

-# Tutorial 1: Techniques for Table Creation using the Galyleo Table Library
+# Tutorial 1: Techniques for Table Creation using the SDTP  Library
-This tutorial demonstrates the various techniques for creating Galyleo Tables, saving them, and loading them from disk.
+This tutorial demonstrates the various techniques for creating SDML Tables, saving them, and loading them from disk.

 # What You'll Learn
-1. Creating a Galyleo Table
+1. Creating an SDML Table
 2. Loading it with data from a dictionary; from JSON; from a Pandas Dataframe
 3. Saving the table to disk
 4. Loading from disk